 Editing Your CRM Settings After the Setup Wizard is Complete

-Once you’ve completed the setup, you can always go back and make changes to your CRM Settings by clicking your Profile menu in the top right corner of the App bar, selecting Settings, then editing the appropriate CRM setting from there.
+Once you’ve completed the setup, you can always go back and make changes to your CRM Settings by navigating to the CRM, then selecting Settings from the page menu at the top of the page.
+CRM settings are listed in the left column sidebar navigation.
+You can edit the appropriate CRM setting from there.